marnieboyer/DSND-blog/README.md

 ## Business Understanding

+1. Which neighborhoods in Boston have the highest rental prices?

+2. What time of year has the highest rental prices?

-1. How can we maximize our rental revenue?
+3. How can we maximize our rental revenue?

 What are the major factors that influence the price of an airbnb rental in Boston?
-2. How can we make sure our guests are satisfied?

-What are the major factors that influence the average rating of an airbnb rental in Boston? (for listings with x+ ratings)

-3. How can I maximize the utilization of my rental?

-Data Understanding
+## Data Understanding

-Data Preparation
+## Data Preparation
-Modeling
+## Modeling
-Evaluation
+## Evaluation
-Deployment
+## Deployment